-Aside from the PCT, a US utility patent application may be filed claiming the benefit of an earlier filing date of a foreign priority application for the same invention.
+A US utility patent application may be filed claiming the benefit of an earlier filing date of a foreign priority application for the same invention.
 This conventional priority claim under 35 USC Section 119 may go by different names such as “straight priority” or “Paris Convention” or direct priority.
-Whatever it may be called, one thing is clear – a direct priority application is not a national stage entry based on a PCT application.
-Instead, a US patent application with a conventional priority must be filed within 12 months of the priority date of the foreign application.
+Whatever it may be called, a direct priority application differs from a national stage entry based on a PCT application.
+In particular, a US utility patent application with a conventional priority must be filed within 12 months of the priority date of the foreign application.

 What is the deadline for filing a US utility patent application with a direct priority claim?

 By skipping the PCT and its delay benefits, a US utility patent application with a conventional priority claim must be filed within 12 months of the foreign priority date.
 The priority date is earliest filing date of the foreign application by the applicant for the particular invention.

 The same 12-month deadline applies to a first-filed US utility patent application that will be directly filed in foreign countries.